 She spent 25 years at The New York Times in jobs including business copy editor, manager of staff editor recruiting, managing editor of The New York Times News Service and director of copy desks.
-She is an adjunct assistant professor at the Columbia Graduate School of Journalism and writes the Language Corner column for The Columbia Journalism Review.
+She is an adjunct assistant professor at the Columbia Graduate School of Journalism and wrote the Language Corner column for The Columbia Journalism Review for 13 years.

 As a freelance editor, Merrill has edited works by John Sculley, Stephen King, Paul Alexander, Armistead Maupin, Eliot Spitzer, Mara Altman, Joe Eszterhas, Stephan Talty, Stuart Diamond, Kurt Vonnegut, (posthumously, for him), Mishka Shubaly, Sloane Crosley, Frank Gilroy, Jonathan Biss, Jeremiah Tower, Christina Lewis Halpern, Rick Marin and Jeff Jarvis, among others.

 Merrill is a 2015 recipient of the Missouri Honor Medal in Journalism. a recipient of the Glamann Award from ACES: The Society for Editing, and a recipient of the Charles R. O’Malley Award for Excellence in Teaching from the Columbia Scholastic Press Association.